-Each year the Simon Communities work with up to 5,000 people in Ireland.
+In 2017, the Simon Communities worked with up to 13,000 people in Ireland.
 Being homeless is more than not having a roof over your head or sleeping rough, a greater number of people and families are staying in emergency accommodation like B&B's, hostels, staying in squats or with family and friends as they have nowhere else to go.
 If you would like to view the current figures on the number of people who are homeless click here

 There is difficulty in attaining an accurate figure for people who are homeless.
 In Ireland there are two main sources of obtaining data on people who are homeless.
 The Housing Needs Assessment and Counted In.
 In 2011 for the first time the CSO counted the number of people who were homeless on Census night.
 All of these figures limited.
 In addition, they are snapshot figures meaning they are only collecting at a point in time.